ndof-org/www/README.md

 ## About the Project

-Welcome to NDOF - Newline Delimited Objects Format

-NDOF is a revolutionary data format that supports the seamless streaming of JSON, XML, and other newline delimited objects.
+Newline Delimited Objects Format supports the seamless streaming of JSON, XML, and other newline delimited objects in a single file.
-Our innovative solution allows for writing, reading, and searching separated formats like JSON, XML, and others in each line without the need for decoding.
+Our innovative solution allows for writing, reading, and searching separated formats like JSON, XML, and others in each line without the need for parsing and decoding whole file or object.